Monday, 12 March 2012

 We reached Leanchoil at about the same the eastbound Canadian was due to arrive in Golden.
 I walked down the hill along the gravel access road to the train station.
 The maroon and yellow C.P.R. structure was empty and dilapidated.
 I insisted upon waiting to watch and photograph the famous stainless steel passenger train as it passed by the station.
 The train was on time, made its daily appearance and I had my photograph for posterity.

 Upon reaching the sharp bends in both the highway and railway at the foot of the Ottertail Range, our direction of travel made a very marked change from south easterly to due north.
-Matthew and I chose to follow Porcupine Fire Road over to the railway.
-We figured that this route would be quieter than walking along the Trans Canada Highway that had become very busy with a non-stop stream of cars and trucks that constantly screamed by us.
+Matt and I chose to follow Porcupine Fire Road over to the railway.
+We figured this route would be quieter than walking along the Trans Canada Highway that had become very busy with the non-stop stream of cars and trucks roaring by us.

-CP Rail's route curved sharply around a rock outcropping, and beyond was a mile or more of straight right of way.
-After we had been limping along for a while I noticed that water was on both sides of the track embankment.
-In 1884 this part of the railway had been laid through what resembled a bog.
+CP Rail's route made a sharp curve around a rock outcropping, and beyond was a mile or more of straight right of way.
+After we'd been limping along for a while I noticed water was on both sides of the railway track.
+In 1884 this part of the right of way had been constructed through what looked like a bog.
 More than ninety years later this location wasn't a good spot to be in if a train came along.

 "There’s something on the track up ahead."
 I said and stopped.

 "What’re dogs doing out here in the middle of nowhere?
-Matthew wondered aloud.
+Matt responded.

 "They're not dogs!"
-Matthew exclaimed, suddenly realizing they were not dogs.
+Matt realizing they weren't dogs.

 "Bears?" disbelieving his assessment, "They don't look big enough."